jackyzha0/jackyzha0.github.io/content/thoughts/K-means.md

 Minimize $\sum_{i \in \textrm{clusters}} \{ \sum_{j \in i^{th} \textrm{cluster}} ||x_j - \mu_i||^2 \}$

 1. Pick some $k$
-2. Assign data to $k$ different clusters randomly
+2. Assign a cluster to $k$ different points randomly
 3. Iterate
     1. Center update → calculate average for each cluster (using euclidian distance)
     2. Label update → re-assign the data to the closest cluster center